 (Below) A total of 251 Class 9Fs were built, making the 2-10-0s by far the most numerous of all the British Standard classes.
 Despite their relatively short careers, however, the versatility of the 9F was a fitting tribute to more than 100 years of British locomotive building.
 The general dimensions of the Class 9F boiler was slightly larger than the 'Britannia' Pacifics, yet produced the same working pressure of 250psi.
 Here, the overall length of 66ft 2ins is not a problem for No 92155 on the tuntable at Kingmoor on 20th July 1967.
 In the background, an Ivatt Mogul No 43121 rattles past with a mixed freight.
 Photo copyright D Burdon collection

-(Below) The Crosti 9F's exhaust was expelled from a chimney slotted into the running plate, but this often led to unpleasant conditions for footplatemen and trailing smoke was inclined to obscure the driver's forward view.
+(Above-Below) The Crosti 9F's exhaust was expelled from a chimney slotted into the running plate, but this often led to unpleasant conditions for footplatemen and trailing smoke was inclined to obscure the driver's forward view.
 As a consequence, deflector plates were fiitted in an attempt to improve draughting, though the ten engines retained the front chimneys which were used when lighting up the engine from cold.
-(Above) Soon after the ten Crosti 9Fs were introduced to traffic the decision was taken to abandon steam in favour of diesel and electric traction.
+Soon after the ten Crosti 9Fs were introduced to traffic the decision was taken to abandon steam in favour of diesel and electric traction.
 In 1955, the British Transport Commission announced the 'Modernisation Plan' and the short-lived Crosti experiment was subsequently discontinued.
-In this unflattering view of 92020, the unconventional exhaust outlet has been removed and the cylindrical drum beneath the smokebox door plated over.
-Photo copyright D Burdon collection
+The first shot (below) shows No 92020 in store at Wellingborough between May 1959 and March 1961 before going to Crewe Works for conversion.
+In the next shot down, an unflattering view of 92020 shows the unconventional exhaust outlet has been removed and the cylindrical drum beneath the smokebox door plated over.

 AROUND THE REGION